-University Parking and Transportation Services employees are available to escort faculty, staff, students and visitors to and from areas on campus between the hours of 6 p.m. and 6 a.m., seven days a week.
-To request a ride, contact Tiger Transit at 864-656-3333 or access the service via the my.Clemson app.
+University Parking and Transportation Services (P.A.T.S.) employees are available to escort faculty, staff, students and visitors to and from areas on campus between the hours of 6 p.m. and 6 a.m., seven days a week during normal operations.
+As of September 21, 2020, Tiger Transit is operating under modified operations that can be found at clemson.edu/parking/transit/tigertransit/tigertransit-endearly.html.
+To request a ride, contact Tiger Transit for service via the my.Clemson app.